Full fisheries legislation and subordinate regulations can be found on the Jersey Legal Information Board Website

 Minimum size of nets

 The minimum size for all types of nets, including trawls, depends on the type of fish being targeted.
-For further details contact the Department of the Environment.
+For further details contact Natural Environment.

 Low water fishing